Difference between JDBC and Hibernate in Java

 Java is one of the most powerful and popular server-side languages in the current scenario.
 One of the main features of a server-side language is the ability to communicate with the databases.
 In this article, let’s understand the difference between two ways of connecting to the database (i.e.) JDBC and Hibernate.
 Before getting into the differences, let us first understand what each of them actually means.

-JDBC: JDBC stands for Java Database Connectivity.
+JDBC stands for Java Database Connectivity.
 It is a java application programming interface to provide a connection between the Java programming language and a wide range of databases (i.e), it establishes a link between the two so that a programmer could send data from Java code and store it in the database for future use.

 The following table describes the differences: